redundans/insandarmaskinen/wp-content/plugins/mini-loops/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+New: Automatically clear thumbnail cache and more.
+See Changelog

+= 1.2 =
+New: [author_avatar], replaced deprecated function, Ajax!
+Multisite!
+(See Changelog)

-= 1.1.1 =
+= 1.1.2 =
-Really sorry guys!
-Apparently one file didn't make it into that last update.
+Fix: imbalanced tags if zero posts match query

 = 1.1 =
 New: Lots!
 See the changelog for details.

 = 1.0 =